 One of the most rewarding parts of being a parent is watching your kids develop their motor skills over time.
-Developing these skills will allow your baby to do things by themselves such as eating and dressing up.
+Developing the baby’s fine motor skills will allow them to do things by themselves, such as eating and dressing up.

 Parents have many ways of facilitating this development.
 One way is helping babies learn fine motor skills through small tasks over time.
 The most effective and enjoyable way to do this is through games!